LandonSchropp/dotfiles/readme.md

 ## Homebrew

-[Homebrew](http://mxcl.github.com/homebrew/) is a bad ass little package manager for OS X. To install it, run the install script on the homebrew site and then do:
+[Homebrew](http://mxcl.github.com/homebrew/) is a bad ass little package manager for OS X. To install it, run the install script on the Homebrew site and then do:

 ```
 brew doctor